 I don’t know if Soylent (or soylent) is THE future but I suspect it has enough traction that it’s going to be a food option for the future.
 I’d love to get my widower father-in-law on Soylent since he doesn’t cook much more than Mac and Cheese since his wife passed and rarely eats veggies.
 He’s a perfect case for it – I’m just not sure if he could handle the taste of the official (I’m certain he wouldn’t handle mixing up the DIY).
 One of my work buddies likes the idea of using Soylent for a shelf stable emergency food – sounds like a perfect application.
 I highly doubt “muggle” food is going anywhere but Soylent is great option for easy, convenient, unremarkable meals.

-Chris Bair is a computer geek and SalesForce.com system administrator for his "day job".
-He became involved in the powdered foods (aka "soylent") movement in January 2014, originally with a conventional recipe and later switching to a high fat, low carb "ketogenic" variant on October 2014.
+Chris Bair is a technology and computer geek.
+He became involved in the nutritionally complete "future foods" movement in January 2014, originally with a conventional recipe and later switching to a high fat, low carb "ketogenic" variant on October 2014.
 In January 2015 he created the recipe for Keto Chow and released it without restriction for anyone to use, at the same time he began mixing the recipe up for people that wanted a finished product and has seen steady growth in the business every month since.
 Chris has lived in Utah for most of his life, except for a few years living in Chile where he learned Castillian.
 Chris and his wife have two sets of twins with a couple singltons thrown in for good measure.